Mental Health Care

 • Medication (If Needed)

-Psychotropic medications are essential for many adults.
+Psychotropic medications can be an important component of the treatment plan for many adults.
 A licensed doctor creates a plan to make them effective and minimize side effects.
 Frequently recommended drugs consist of:

 • Antidepressants (SSRIs, SNRIs, TCAs)